 1. Do: Consider the Type of Car You Need

-First, you’ll want to consider how you’ll use your car.
-Your dream car might not be practical in real life.
-It is critical to evaluate your family’s needs, the demands of your commute and the vehicle’s central purpose before narrowing down your selection.
+There's no shortage of different kinds of cars for sale, so the first thing to consider is how you'll use your car.
+You might want to buy a dream car but it might not fit your lifestyle.
+Evaluate your family's needs, the demands of your commute and the vehicle's central purpose before narrowing down your selection.

-For example, if you have a family of six, you’re going to want something safer and with more seating than a typical sedan.
-Or if you have a long commute every day, you might need to consider a car with better gas mileage.
+For example, if you have a family of six, you're going to need a vehicle with more seating than a typical sedan.
+Or, if you have a long commute every day, you might need a car with better gas mileage.

 2. Don’t: Neglect Your Research

-Do your homework.
-Preparation is not always the fun part of buying a car, but it might be the most important.
-Read reviews and look into different brands, models and financing options online before you ever visit a dealer.
+The only way to figure out how to buy a car is to do your homework.
+Research isn't always the fun part of buying a car, but it might be the most important.
+Read reviews and look into different brands, models and financing options online before you even visit a dealer.

 3. Do: Identify the Fair Market Value and Average Selling Price